THIS is how you improve digestion and help your bloated stomach

 But cold hard reality shows that Brits are living in a serious fibre crisis.
 We’re getting much less fibre than we need daily and we’re flatulent, constipated and bloated as a result.
 Plus, it’s having a devastating impact on our health long term.

-Read More: Can vaping help you quit smoking
+Read More: Can klonopin help with anger

 In fact, while adults need about 30 grams of fibre a day, and children need about 15 grams, only 4 percent of women aged between 19 and 64 are getting their 30 grams daily, according to figures from last year’s National Diet and Nutrition Survey.